NelsonHMalbone/pythonMegaCourse/README.md

 to stop a program use the "break"

-to get rid of [] and '' would do a statement of for item in category_list
+to get rid of [] and '' would do a statement of for item in category_list so using the strip method it will strip whitespaces and such this also does not change the variables white spaces